 The type of break and the cause of the break will impact whether or not the denture can be repaired.
 Sometimes we may be able to repair your denture in the same office visit.
 In other cases, we may need to send it back to the dental lab.
 Your dentist can discuss options with you while your dentures are at the lab, if this is the case.

-These custom-made over-dentures fit more snugly and will give you more confidence during everyday activities such as eating, drinking and speaking.
-If you have a broken denture or any questions about denture repair, replacement, or for a free consultation to learn more about implant retained dentures, contact us at Northstar Dental.
-We’re happy to help, and we boast the lowest implant denture cost Lincoln, NE has to offer.
+These custom-made over-dentures fit more snugly and will give you more confidence during everyday activities such as eating, drinking, and speaking.
+If you have a broken denture or any questions about denture repair, replacement, or for a consultation to learn more about implant retained dentures, contact us at Northstar Dental.
+We’re happy to help, and we boast about the lowest implant denture cost Lincoln, NE has to offer.

 We at Northstar Dental understand there is never a right time for your denture to break.
 We know it is important to get your denture fixed as soon as possible.
-Contact us anytime any day to schedule an appointment with our emergency dentist.
+Contact us anytime or on any day to schedule an appointment with our emergency dentist.